rmcreyes/cpen391-de1/README.md

 # Summary
 Software to run on the DE1-SoC for our CPEN 391 project.
-This runs on Ubuntu 16.04 on the ARM A9 chip.

 # Contents
 | Software Type      | Directory |
 | ----------- | ----------- |